sundraes/fun-with-data-structures/README.md

 - Utilises space more efficiently by allowing continuous addition and removal of elements without needing to shift elements.

 ## Hash Tables
-- Allows for efficient data retrieval using keys
+- Allows for efficient data retrieval of **key-value pairs**
-- Uses a hash function to compute an index into an array of buckets or slots, from which the desired value can be found.
+- Each element is assigned a key
+- Using the key, the hash function computes an index in the hash table corresponding to a potential location for the element
+- A good hash function should minimise collisions as far as possible
+- Handling collisions via:
+  * Chaining (e.g. using linked list)
+  * Open Addressing (e.g. linear probing, quadratic probing)
 - Average-case O(1) time complexity for search, insert, and delete operations.
 - Applications:
   * database indexing